-1) Once you have been assigned to a spot along the trail, sit down and get comfortable.
+- 1) Once you have been assigned to a spot along the trail, sit down and get comfortable.
 You will have about 50 minutes to write and draw without interruption.
-Please stay put and do not communicate with others until your teacher comes by to get you.

-2) Sit quietly for several minutes.
+Please stay put and do not communicate with others until your teacher comes by to get you. - 2) Sit quietly for several minutes.
 Close your eyes...
 Breathe...
 Relax...
 After you are relaxed, begin to describe in detail your observations.
-Use all of your senses, (except for taste) and avoid using the word "I" .For example, instead of writing, "I see many ferns and leaves," try writing, "The ferns glow as light radiates through the overhead leaves."
+Use all of your senses, (except for taste) and avoid using the word "I" for example, instead of writing, "I see many ferns and leaves," try writing, "The ferns glow as light radiates through the overhead leaves."

+"I" for example, instead of writing, "I see many ferns and leaves," try writing, "The ferns glow as light radiates through the overhead leaves."

 Please use the spaces below for your sentences.

-- a)
+a)

-- b)
+b)

-- c)
+c)

-- d)
+d)

-- e)
+e)

 3) Our sense of sight is such a dominant sense that our other senses often get ignored or overshadowed.
 Close your eyes and gently cover them with the palms of your hands.
 Now continue using only your touch, smell, and hearing senses.
-Look at your paper in order to write each sentence legibly, and then recover your eyes.
+Look at your paper in order to write each sentence legibly, and then re-cover your eyes.

-- f)
+f)

-- g)
+g)

-- h)
+h)

-- i)
+i)

-- j)
+j)